Multimodal Brain Tumor Segmentation Challenge 2017

 The overall survival (OS) data, defined in days, will be included in a comma-separated value (.csv) file with correspondences to the pseudo-identifiers of the imaging data.

-Validation data will be released in the end of June, through CBICA's Image Processing Portal (IPP), with an accompanying leaderboard.
+Validation data is released on June 30, through and email pointing to the accompanying leaderboard.
 This, will allow participants to obtain preliminary results in unseen data and also report it in their submitted papers, in addition to their cross-validated results on the training data.
 The ground truth of the validation data will not be provided to the participants, but multiple submissions to the online platform (CBICA's IPP) will be allowed.

 Finally, all participants will be presented with the same test data, which will be made available through email during 1-21 August and for a limited controlled time-window (48h), before the participants are required to upload their final results in CBICA's IPP.
 The top-ranked participating teams will be invited before the end of August to prepare slides for a short oral presentation of their method during the BraTS challenge.